 This chicken bacon ranch soup is irresistibly creamy, easy to make, uses everyday ingredients, and is sure to become a family favorite!

-You know why they call it crack chicken?
-Because it's so addictive!
-So I had to make the soup version of it.
+This soup is also known as crack chicken soup apparently because it's so addictive!
+I had to make my own version of this comforting soup.
 The tangy ranch and cream cheese combo is a crowd favorite.
-Add some crispy bacon, tender chicken, and pasta, and you've got one heck of a soup.
+Add some crispy bacon, tender chicken, and pasta, and you've got one heck of a dish.

-Here at S&L we believe that cozy soups shouldn't have to take much time and effort, so this chicken ranch soup is ready in just over half an hour, and it doesn't use any fancy ingredients that are hard to find!
+Here at S&L we believe that cozy soups shouldn't have to take much time and effort, so this chicken ranch soup is ready in just over half an hour, and it doesn't use any fancy ingredients that are hard to find.
+If you're looking for a Crack Chicken Recipe, I've got your covered.
+You'll like this Chicken Bacon Ranch Casserole too.

 What you'll need to make it